 Scholarly Commons Citation

 Shanahan, Colleen F., "Significant Entanglements: A Framework for the Civil Consequences of Criminal Convictions" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1128.
+1128.